vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

       this is assuming that the related bug in the Pinniped CLI is fixed as outlined in [this PR](https://github.com/vmware-tanzu/pinniped/pull/1857).
-    - It should take care to correctly handle unicode characters that might exist in flag values when invoking the subprocess, e.g. emojis in the upstream IDP name flag.
+    - It should take care to correctly handle unicode characters that might exist in flag values when invoking the subcommand, e.g. emojis in the upstream IDP name flag.
-      As long as the subprocess is successful, its stdout results can be ignored, because we only care about what it cached in the session cache as a side effect.
+      As long as the subcommand is successful, its stdout results can be ignored, because we only care about what it cached in the session cache as a side effect.
-4. Now that the user is authenticated, the command will need to be able to construct a session cache key exactly the same way that the "pinniped login oidc" subprocess did it, so it can be sure that it will be looking up the same session in the cache.
+4. Now that the user is authenticated, the command will need to be able to construct a session cache key exactly the same way that the "pinniped login oidc" subcommand did it, so it can be sure that it will be looking up the same session in the cache.
 5. Next, it could open the session cache and read the access token from it.
-This access token should still be valid/non-expired because of the "pinniped login oidc" subprocess that just succeeded.
+This access token should still be valid/non-expired because of the "pinniped login oidc" subcommand that just succeeded.
 6. Finally, it could call the new Supervisor API to add consent for the PAT by sending the access token for authentication and sending the SHA-256 hash of the PAT to add it to the allow list for the current user identified by the access token.
 Revoking consent for a specific PAT would be a similar request,